 There are several ways to save money or make extra income for your travel plans.
 Did you know that you could save almost $2,000 a year on average for opting out from buying Starbucks every day?

-Many travelers have taking extra part time work to save up for their trip.
+Many travelers have taken extra part-time work to save up for their trip.
 Others have budgeted all of their expenses for savings and even held garage sales for items that they no longer need.
-There are even some jobs that will allow you to work remotely while travelling – you could get paid while travelling!
+There are even some jobs that will allow you to work remotely while traveling – you could get paid while traveling!

 There are several ways to travel while continuing your studies!
 You can look into study abroad programs for a semester or part of summer, or you can look into an intern abroad program related to your major area of study.
 This may even help speed up your college program, rather than prolonging it!

-Even if you choose not to do either program, you can spend summer or spring break travelling abroad, which is a peak time of travel for several other students your age!
+Even if you choose not to do either program, you can spend summer or spring break traveling abroad, which is a peak time of travel for several other students your age!

 So what?
 Solo travel has had many positive stories from veteran travelers.
 Not only are you able to do whatever you’d like without asking someone else, but it helps you learn how to enjoy being by yourself.